 The department of Geosciences offers two degrees, a Bachelor of Arts in Earth Systems Science and a Bachelor of Science in Geosciences.
-The Bachelor of Arts program prepares students interested in careers or disciplines that require a fundamental understanding of earth systems (e.g., environmental science, secondary eduation, law, geography).
-This BA program offers flexibility, allowing students to pursue intensive study in disciplines.
-The Bachelor of Science program prepares students for graduate work in geosciences or for entry-level positions in geosciences or related fields.
-The BS program serves the student interested in a broad-based introduction to geosciences and provides opportunities for joint student-faculty research projects.
+The Bachelor of Arts program prepares students interested in careers or disciplines that require a fundamental understanding of Earth systems (e.g., environmental science, secondary eduation, law, geography).
+This BA program offers flexibility, allowing students to pursue intensive study in other disciplines.

-- Departmental requirements: Bachelor of Arts Degree in Earth Systems Science (ESYS) - Departmental requirements: Bachelor of Science Degree in Geosciences - The Minor - · Honors in Geosciences
+- Departmental requirements: Bachelor of Arts Degree in Earth Systems Science (ESYS) - Departmental requirements: Bachelor of Science Degree in Geosciences - The Minor - Honors in Geosciences

-Departmental requirements: Bachelor of Arts Degree in Earth Systems
+Departmental requirements: Bachelor of Arts Degree in Earth Systems Science (ESYS)

-Science (ESYS)

-The requirements for the degree of Bachelor of Arts with a major in Earth Systems Science are:
+The requirements for the degree of Bachelor of Arts with a major in Earth Systems Science (a minimum of 46 credit hours) are: